BLS RABe 525

 The BLS RABe 525, also known as NINA or Nina, is a Swiss electric multiple unit built by Bombardier Transportation with electrical equipment by Alstom.
-The train is principally used by the BLS AG on Bern S-Bahn services, although small quantities have been built for other railways.
+The train is principally used by the BLS AG on Bern S-Bahn services, four units (525 038-041) belong to RegionAlps.
 An updated version exists as the BLS RABe 535, also known as Lötschberger, also exists with a revised front end and an interior intended for longer distance services.

+Design

 The articulated trainset was designed to be built with from two to six sections and with two to six motorized axles.
-Only three and four section units have been built.
+The 3 car units have a length of 47.7 m, they are 3,030 mm wide and 4,315 mm tall.
+It has 20 first class seats and 114 second class seats as well as 70 standing places.
+The 4 car units have a length of 61.9 m, they are 3,030 mm wide and 4,315 mm tall.
+It has 20 first class seats and 159 second class seats as well as 85 standing places.
+The design speed is 140 kph.
+The RABe 525 and 535 are technically equal in terms of traction equipment.

+Operation

+The RABe 525 is used on the following routes: